AuYuRa/sride/README.md

 **Required Must-have Stories**

-* User can sign up for account
+- [x]  User can sign up
-* User can log into access common feed/ log out
-* User can create new ride-post
-* User can input information about the ride in a screen
+- [x] User can sign in to the feed screen
-* User can use tab bar to see who want a ride/ share a ride/ give a ride
-* Users can add comments
+- [x] User can see posts on the feed screen.
+- [ ] Posts on the feed screen appear in a default order.
+Our decisionn at the moment is to set the order of urgency (rides with the date closest to current system date will appear first)
-* User can click on a post and see the detailed view
+- [x] User can click on a post and see the detail view
+- [ ] Users can see comments and add comments
+- [x] User can create new ride-post
+- [ ] User can see their newly created post on the feed screen
+- [x] User can navigate between tabs: feed tab, profile tab.
+- [x] User can see their profile screen
+- [x] User can log out from their profile screen

 **Optional Nice-to-have Stories**

-* Users can chat
-* Users can upvote (review/rating)
+- [ ] User can filter out posts based on characteristic (share, offer, or request), time frame, location, etc.
-* User can search using a keyword
+- [ ] User can search for posts using keyword search bar
+- [ ] Users can upvote a post and a user (review/rating)
+- [ ] Users can chat

 ### 2. Screen Archetypes